-Commitment Origin of commitment Why does it matter?
-7. To assess giving water companies the right to improve drainage systems on private property to reduce impermeable areas connected to the combined sewer network Date made: August 2022 "(ii) Giving water companies the right to alter drainage systems on private property to reduce impermeable areas connected to the combined sewer network.
+Implementing this commitment would finally start to tackle the significant impact on water quality from highways.
+This would reduce spills and overloading of sewers by allowing rainfall to travel through road drains where that is the better solution.
+Commitment Origin of commitment 7.
+To assess giving water companies the right to improve drainage systems on private property to reduce impermeable areas connected to the combined sewer network Date made: August 2022 Storm Overflows Discharge Reduction Plan (page 2): "(ii) Giving water companies the right to alter drainage systems on private property to reduce impermeable areas connected to the combined sewer network.
 There are local soakaway solutions, such as rain gardens or water butts, that can be used to reduce rainwater entering the sewage system from individual properties or groups of properties, for example from roofs and patios.
 Currently, water companies have limited powers to carry out drainage separation work on private property."
+8. To assess giving water companies the right to discharge clean rainwater back into water courses Date made: August 2022 Storm Overflows Discharge Reduction Plan (page 2): "(iii) Giving water companies the right to discharge rainwater to water courses.
+Water companies need to discharge new and existing single rainwater drainage systems to the nearest water course.
+Currently they have no rights to do this, and so riparian owners can either prevent or demand extremely high fees for discharges.
+This makes separation of rainwater from combined sewage systems a costly or impossible option."
+National Storm Overflows Plan for England | What we need from Government Why does it matter?

 Drainage separation work is a critical tool for tackling spills.
 Capturing rain before it's combined with sewage means it can be treated as a resource, and returned to the environment close to where it originally landed in line with the two principles of good rainwater management as laid out in the Storm Overflows Discharge Reduction Plan.
-Currently private property owners, including the Government estate, do not always have the capacit to offer these solutions.
+Currently private property owners, including the Government estate, do not always have the capacity to offer these solutions.
 Water companies, with the experience gained from implementing these solutions into their own property could scale their response to also cover private property, in collaboration with property owners, thus ensuring targets are met faster and sooner.
-8. To assess giving water companies the right to discharge clean rainwater back into water courses Date made: August 2022 "(iii) Giving water companies the right to discharge rainwater to water courses.
-Water companies need to discharge new and existing single rainwater drainage systems to the nearest water course.
-Currently they have no rights to do this, and so riparian owners can either prevent or demand extremely high fees for discharges.
-This makes separation of rainwater from combined sewage systems a costly or impossible option ."
 Water companies need the ability to send clean rainwater directly into rivers.
 Currently, they are often required to instead divert the rain into sewers that may then become overloaded.
 Lack of powers in this area also makes it much harder to fully separate sewage and rainwater systems - a prerequisite for completely ending spills in a given area.
+Commitment Origin of commitment 9.
+Consult on making water companies statutory consultees on planning applications Defra's Plan for Water (page 40):